-A triple lounge seat with underside cooler/storage is located on the console, forward of the windshield.
-The lounge seats will accommodate three people and has arm rests and cup holders on each side.
+A double lounge seat with underside cooler/ storage is located on the console, forward of the windshield.
+The lounge seat cushion will accommodate two people and has arm rests and cup holders on each side.

 The forward seat cushion is mounted to a hatch that provides access to a compartment below the lounge that can be used for dunnage or as a cooler.
-The compartment drains by gravity to the cockpit.
+The compartment drains by gravity to a thru-hull fitting in the hull.